eriky/Wordpress-Development-Skeleton/README.md

 # Docker based WordPress development template

-This repo can be used as a base for your plugin or theme development.
+This repo can be used as a base for your plugin or theme development based on docker containers.
 It will provide a working WordPress installation, and a way to clearly separate your code from that installation and apply version control to it.

 If you like this template you can freely use it for any purpose and in any way.